PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 The health of Kingdoms, thought Boltac, did not depend on war, but commerce.
 The opportunity for everyone to be able to conduct their little business in peace is what kept people happy and productive.
 But, for some reason, the only people deemed fit to rule were warriors and their inbred descendants.
 Something was wrong with this logic.
 But it was not for him to fix.

 Boltac heaved himself off the fancy chair and left the room.
-From the wall of the castle he saw heavy columns of smoke rising from the north end of the town.
-In two's and three's people he could see people fleeing from the Northern gate.
+From the wall of the castle, he saw heavy columns of smoke rising from the north end of the town.
+In two's and three's people fled from the North gate.
 To the south, the damage was less, but there was a larger stream of traffic.
 People were leaving.
 Was this the way it was to be?
 Was this how his town died?

 # 13 -- Things More Valuable Than Money -- 1149